Fastering18/Blackerz-SDK-JS/README.md

 authorize your access, can be used to construct bot class

 `new blackerz.bot(BOT_ID)`
-return object class to to domething with bot
+return object class to to something with bot

 ## Website